skirataar/Payrole/README.md

 ---

+## Contributing

+This project is actively maintained.
+If you encounter any issues or have suggestions for improvements:

+1. Check the troubleshooting section above
+2. Review the changelog for recent updates
+3. Ensure you're using the latest version

 ## License

-This is proprietary software developed for internal company use.
+This is proprietary software developed for payroll management.
 All rights reserved.

+---

+**Payroll Pro** - Simplifying payroll management with precision and ease.